-I’m currently wrapping up writing a book on privacy for web professionals which will be published by Smashing Magazine.
-I was hoping to have it done long before now, but the coronavirus outbreak forced a rethink, as the above cartoon captures perfectly.
+I am currently wrapping up writing a book on privacy for web professionals which will be published by Smashing Magazine.
+I was hoping to have it done in 2020, but the coronavirus outbreak forced a rethink, as the above cartoon captures in a painfully accurate way.

 What I aim to do is provide is an introduction to the beliefs, concepts, and ideas which inform privacy as it exists – or has failed to exist – on the web.
 The book is not a legal reference, nor is it a code manual.
 It is about the fundamental values of privacy as a concept which precede privacy as a legal compliance issue.
 It’s about the ways these concepts impact your work as a designer, a developer, or a project manager.
 And it’s about the ways you can adopt those values to create a healthy, user-centric approach to privacy in everything you do, regardless of the presence or absence of privacy legislation.